-10 Things to Do Before Installing iOS 15
+10 Things to Do Before Installing iOS 15.1

 Some of you will want to backup using Apple's iCloud service.
 It's an easy way to ensure your important files are safe.
 If you're unfamiliar with the iCloud backup process, you'll want to check out Apple's guide.

 If you don't want to use iCloud, you can backup your files using iTunes.
-If you're running macOS Big Sur or macOS Catalina, you'll need to use Finder, not iTunes.
+If you're running macOS Monterey, macOS Big Sur or macOS Catalina, you'll need to use Finder, not iTunes.

 If you store a lot of data on your iPhone, the backup process could take awhile to complete so you'll need to remain patient.